 We cannot accommodate large bags, please limit the size of bags.
-Students will no longer be able to ‘hangout’ inside, so they do not need games, books, or electronic devices.
+Students are not encouraged to ‘hangout’ inside, so they do not need games, books, or electronic devices.
 NO school textbooks please.

 Please remember our staff are here to help and are trying to support you as best they can.

-- One Supervisor will need to stay in the lodge to ensure students DO NOT wander in the lodge, and to maintain a sanitized and clean zone.
+- One Supervisor will need to stay in the lodge to ensure students DO NOT wander in the lodge, and to maintain a clean zone.

 - Rental Shop – help with tying and buckling boots.

 - Teachers and Parent volunteers are encouraged to ride with the students and help them adhere to the Alpine Responsibility Code.